Request a call

 HIPAA_Case

-Security testing is a crucial part of the app development process.
-It’s especially vital for mobile enterprise apps that any potential vulnerability can lead to a hack.
+Security testing is a crucial part of the mobile apps development process.
+It’s especially vital for mobile enterprise solutions that any potential vulnerability can lead to a hack.

 Critical user data includes any data that should not be accessed by a third party – both personal user data such as date of birth, residential address, personal correspondence and private data such as passwords, credit card data, bank account numbers, order numbers, and so on.